lkcc91/servicenow-oneview/README.md

     5. Java 1.8
     6. Python3 and pip3
     7. Rundeck ( job scheduler to sync servers inventory )
+- For filtering the alerts ( for example : which one should go to incident table and which one should land on events table ), prepare the trap list ( .csv file ).
+A sample filtered trap list file can be found at ./scripts/traps folder.
+This file is being load and read by script during runtime.

 ## Build Instructions (How to setup )
 1. clone the repo onto your PC or VM